dashingsoft/pyarmor/docs/reference/man.rst

    :local:
    :backlinks: top

+.. highlight:: console

 Pyarmor is a powerful tool to obfuscate Python scripts with rich option set that provides both high-level operations and full access to internals.

 pyarmor
 =======